bratanon/stjerneman-jekyll/_posts/2015-06-09-setup-ntp-linux-arch.md

 # ntpd -qg
 ```

-Once you have systemd managing this operation, you should never have to worry about setting the clock agian.
+Once you have systemd managing this operation, you should never have to worry about setting the clock again.